-YES!
-There is a chapter of UFF for retired folks — in fact it is the same as the “at-large” chapter (see above)!
+Retired faculty can also be a part of UFF, in the same chapter as “at-large” member.
 Here is the form you need to fill out if you are retired and want to be a member of UFF.
 The annual dues for a retiree are $86.00; the lifetime-member dues are $450.00 (though note that in order for you to receive the NEA life membership that comes with that, the member must pay the $450 before retiring from the position).
 Both of those dues are current as of the 2015-16 academic year.

 The AFL-CIO (of which AFT is affiliated) maintains a database of lawyers on its “UnionPlus” website.
 On that form, fill in the zip code and specify the state as “FL”.
 If you want to choose a union, choose “AFT” or “Teachers”, although when last checked (October 2014), that didn’t seem to affect the list of lawyers that the form returns.
 You also may call 1-888-993-8886, M-F 9:00 to 7:00 ET, for legal-aid services, including some free consultation time!